xobust/Calculator/README.md

 Calculator
 ==========

-Simple Calculator i made for a forum [chalange](http://www.sweclockers.com/forum/10-programmering-och-digitalt-skapande/1309649-progblemet-10-miniraknare/)
+Simple Calculator i made for a forum [chalange](http://www.sweclockers.com/forum/10-programmering-och-digitalt-skapande/1309649-progblemet-10-miniraknare/).
+All the code comments are in swedish.

 ## Where is the source?